angelika7/angelika7/README.md

 <!--
 **angelika7/angelika7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-My name is Angelika 🤓 Since 2 years I have worked as a Frontend Developer.
+My name is Angelika 🤓 For 2 years I have been working as a Frontend Developer.
 I did a project in Vue3 with Composition API.
 I used Vuex, Storybook, Jest and Testcafe.
 In addition, I was creating stores in Shopify/Shopify Plus.
 I am looking for a job which gives me possibilities to develop my knowledge and gain new experience.